 (ii) For monitors for which manufacturers have received Executive Officer approval to enable without regard to the transmission gear position as provided for in section (f)(4.2.3), idle operation during the first 30 seconds after engine start is greater than or equal to 10 seconds.

+(O) For engines that have NOx converting catalyst systems with more than one catalyst component in series, the manufacturer may request Executive Officer approval to increment the denominator for a monitor for the NOx catalyst(s), reductant injection system, or NOx sensor required by section (e)(6.2.1), (e)(6.2.2)(A), (e)(9.2.2)(A), or (e)(9.2.2)(D) using the criteria set forth in section (d)(4.3.2)(G).
+The Executive Officer shall approve the request to use the denominator incrementing criteria in section (d)(4.3.2)(G) for the monitor upon determining that the manufacturer has demonstrated, using data or engineering analysis, that the enable conditions necessary for robust diagnostic decisions for that monitor are unlikely to occur frequently enough to allow the monitor to comply with the minimum ratio requirements per sections (e)(6.3.1) and (e)(9.3.1)(A).

-(O) For a monitor designed to detect malfunctions specified under more than one section (e.g., one NMHC converting catalyst monitor to detect malfunctions under sections (e)(5.2.2) and (e)(5.2.3)(A)), if each section is subject to different denominator incrementing criteria, the manufacturer shall request Executive Officer approval of the criteria used for incrementing the monitor denominator.
-Executive Officer approval of the criteria shall be based manufacturer data and/or engineering evaluation demonstrating that the proposed denominator incrementing criteria results in the lowest in-use monitor performance ratio for the monitor.
+(P) For a monitor designed to detect malfunctions specified under more than one section (e.g., one NMHC converting catalyst monitor to detect malfunctions under sections (e)(5.2.2) and (e)(5.2.3)(A)), if each section is subject to different denominator incrementing criteria, the manufacturer shall request Executive Officer approval of the criteria used for incrementing the monitor denominator.
+Executive Officer approval of the criteria shall be based on manufacturer data and/or engineering evaluation demonstrating that the proposed denominator incrementing criteria results in the lowest in-use monitor performance ratio for the monitor.

 * * * *